Social Work BA

 - Addiction/substance misuse

-- The Social Work Division has an excellent academic record and reputation, and we are currently ranked number one in the UK (Guardian, 2012).
+- The Social Work Division has an excellent academic record and reputation, and we are currently ranked number one Social Work Division in London (Guardian, 2013).

 - Students enjoy first-rate facilities in a modern and vibrant campus setting.